HariHodzic/Kugla/README.md

 # Kugla
-Kugla is mobile game created in Unity
+Kugla is endless runner mobile game created in Unity